 Switches are foundational to modern LANs, offering an efficient way to manage data flows and network resources.

-2. Explain Switch Boot SequenceThe switch boot sequence is the process a network switch goes through when it starts up or reboots.
+2. Explain Switch Boot Sequence

+Ans = >The switch boot sequence is the process a network switch goes through when it starts up or reboots.
 This sequence involves several stages that ensure the switch’s hardware and software are ready for operation.
 Here’s a step-by-step breakdown of the boot sequence in a typical managed network switch (like Cisco):

 1. Power-On Self-Test (POST)